 If you are in a relationship, try talking to your partner first.
 Many couples are amazed at how effective talking about sex and other relationship issues can be.
 If you feel you need further help, you may wish to consider seeking specialist psychosexual and relationship therapy.

 Medical treatments for ED

 Medical treatment such as Viagra or Cialis are known as PDE5 inhibitors.
 Using these medications for a limited period of time can help to regain your confidence.
 Visit our ED clinic.

 Medical treatments for PE

-Medical treatments for PE, such as Priligy (Dapoxetine) work by delaying the chemical reactions causing ejaculation by increasing serotonin, and may double your current time to ejaculate.
+Medical treatments for PE, such as Priligy (Dapoxetine) work by delaying the chemical reactions causing ejaculation by increasing serotonin, and may double or triple your current time to ejaculate.
 For more information and advice on PE medication visit our PE clinic.